Elmar999/Battleship-Game/README.md

-BattleShip project -- NIHAD SHUKUR and ELMAR HAJIZADE
+BattleShip project -- ELMAR HAJIZADE

 This project simulates the games between player and bot , on the other hand the game between 2 players using network programming distributed in this program .
 First we started from Bot version with agile development , our bot will randomly